 How will you use email automation to get more customers?

-Start small by setting up an automatic welcome email.
+Start small by setting up an automatic welcome email series.
 Then, you can add from there, building automation from a variety of different triggers.
 Experiment for yourself and see how automating and personalizing your emails can grow your customer base and increase your sales.